pingcap/docs/performance-tuning-practices.md

 Compared with Scenario 4, 3 new JDBC parameters `cachePrepStmts=true&prepStmtCacheSize=1000&prepStmtCacheSqlLimit=20480` are configured, as explained below.

-- `cachePrepStmts = true`: caches prepared statement objects on the client side, which eliminates the calls of StmtPrepare and StmtClose.
+- `cachePrepStmts = true`: caches Prepared Statement objects on the client side, which eliminates the calls of StmtPrepare and StmtClose.
 - `prepStmtCacheSize`: the value must be greater than 0.
 - `prepStmtCacheSqlLimit`: the value must be greater than the length of the SQL text.